What is Cyber Resilience?

 The process of identifying CBFs involves a thorough examination of your organization's operations and dependencies.
 The first step is to create a list of all the functions and processes within the organization.
 Once the list is complete, the next step is prioritizing the functions based on their criticality.
 Factors such as financial loss, reputational damage, regulatory compliance, and customer trust should be considered when determining a function's criticality.

-For more information about the importance of critical business functions, read this blog.
+Read this blog for more information about the importance of critical business functions.

 Create & Maintain an Asset Inventory